BetUS Ryder Cup Free Bets: $2500 Golf Betting Welcome Offer

-There are BetUS Ryder Cup free bets that can get new players up to $2500 in betting welcome offers for this week’s big golfing event in Italy.
-You can also use BetUS to bet in ANY US State – let’s show you how you can ‘tee-off’ with this top golf betting offer.
+There are BetUS Ryder Cup free bets that will get new players up to $2500 in betting welcome offers for this week’s big golf event in Italy.
+You can also use BetUS to bet in ANY US State – let’s show you how you can ‘tee-off’ with this leading golf betting offer.

 |1.